ermalkomoni/RMS/README.md

 - **Stripe API**: For secure payment processing.
 - **Twilio API**: For sending notifications to users.

+## **Architecture and Design Patterns**

+- **N-tier Architecture**: The application follows an N-tier architecture, separating the presentation layer, business logic layer, and data access layer for better maintainability and scalability.
+- **Unit of Work**: The application uses the Unit of Work pattern to manage transactions and ensure data consistency.

 ## **Getting Started**

 To run the application locally, follow these steps: